 Patron Eligibility: CYS accepts children as young as four weeks in Family childcare homes and through eighteen years old in CYS programs.
 Eligible patrons of Department of Defense (DoD) Child Develop Programs (CDP) include active duty military personnel, DoD civilian personnel paid from both appropriate funds (APF) and non-appropriate funds (NAF), reservists on active duty or during inactive duty personnel training and DoD contractors.
-The first priority is child care for Combat-related Wounded Warriors.
 Each installation Commander and Defense Agency Directors and/or Commanders shall establish a priority system under which access to CDPs shall be determined.

 The purpose of the CDP and School Age Center (SAC) programs offered by the DoD Components is to assist DoD military and civilian personnel in balancing the competing demands of family life and the accomplishment of the DoD mission, and to improve the economic viability of the family unit.
 Child Care and SAC is not considered an entitlement.
-(Reference: DODI 6060.2 and 6060.3, #4 Policy.)
+(Reference: DODI 6060.2 -- #4 Policy.)